 Breville BOV800XL Smart Oven

 Like the Breville BOV845BSS, comes with Element IQ that automatically adjusts temperature during cooking.
-Its backlit LCD is colour-coded, changing from blue to orange during cooking.
+Its backlit LCD is color-coded, changing from blue to orange during cooking.
 It has nine pre-set functions, including settings for bagels and cookies as well as warming, roasting and broiling.
 Its non-stick interior makes it simple to wipe up any mess.
 It’s also got a drip/crumb tray that’s removable via the front of the oven for ease.
 You can toast six slices of bread at once in the Breville BOV800XL and you can cook a pizza or roast a chicken in it.
 It’s a slightly smaller oven than some others, meaning that as well as saving on space, it also saves you time by heating up more quickly.

 Breville BOV845BSS Smart Oven Pro